herzogdemeuron/rhino-toolbar-installer/README.md

 Run the install.py manually or by any other automated method.

 In Rhino: Right-click on any toolbar>Show Toolbar>Check toolbar you want to show.
-All HdM toolbars on GibHub are hidden by default.
+All HdM toolbars on GitHub are hidden by default.